Guidelines for General Education Courses

 2.3 A department offering an approved General Education course is responsible for assuring that the course is taught in line with the guidelines for General Education courses as summarized in the proposal seeking certification of the course for General Education credit.
 In pursuit of this goal, departments must have clear procedures for informing instructors about the guidelines and the certification proposal.

-2.4 Responsibility for a General Education course rests with the department and normally should be exercised by a staff member of at least the rank of Assistant Professor.
+2.4 Responsibility for a General Education course rests with the department and normally should be exercised by a tenure-track, tenured, or specialized faculty member.
 Teaching assistants may teach General Education courses, including autonomous sections, under the close and regular supervision of an appropriate staff member.

 2.5 Departments offering General Education courses have responsibility for developing appropriate means for preparing, supervising, and providing guidance to teaching assistants assigned to General Education courses.